klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 The mechanism does conflict with some Slurm options that implicitly already do some binding, e.g., it will not always work together with `--cpus-per-task` and `--hint=[no]multithread` may also not act as expected depending on how the options are used.
-Level 2/3 control via `--distribution` sometimes also make no sense when this option is used (and will be ignored).
+Level 2 and 3 control via `--distribution` sometimes also makes no sense when this option is used (and will be ignored).

 Task-to-CPU binding is controlled through the Slurm option